matomo-org/component-ini/README.md

 This component provides the following benefits over the built-in function:

-- allows to write INI files
+- allows one to write INI files
 - classes can be used with dependency injection and mocked in unit tests
 - throws exceptions instead of PHP errors
 - better type supports: